- Carbon Trading

 Throughout 2016, 2017, and 2018, the United States lost around $1 billion due to 45 natural disasters that occurred across the country.
 According to the Urban Land Institute, in 2014, dangerous climatic conditions caused severe damage to property and infrastructure.
 Total global damage was experienced- exceeding $150 billion every year.
 The property and infrastructure of financial institutions are likely to get damaged the most, among other parts of the economy.
 For example, in the case of a deadly flood, it is possible that a mortgage owner will lose his house and might not be able to repay the whole amount due to the bank.
 If this happens to a larger group of people, banks will then struggle as their capital levels become more limited.
 As economic conditions worsen in vulnerable communities, it will eventually lead to more significant losses within financial institutions.

 Besides physical risks, the financial market could gradually destabilize due to rapid losses to carbon-intensive assets caused by the much-needed transformation to a green economy.
-If decision-makers took the necessary efforts to decarbonize the economy or if technological advancements made the shift more effortless and more attractive, carbon-sensitive assets could lose value.
+If decision-makers made the necessary efforts to decarbonize the economy or if technological advancements made the shift more effortless and attractive, carbon-sensitive assets could lose value.
 The transformation can occur eventually without much destabilization.
 For this, financial institutions and investors would need to motivate it by pricing in the effects of a transition to a green economy.
-And gradually, over time, they also rearrange their risk management models and structure.
+And gradually, they rearrange their risk management models and structure over time.

 The impacts of global warming on financial markets and institutions fall directly under the jurisdiction of financial regulators.
 Policymakers need to realize this emerging financial risk and make efforts to strengthen the resilience of financial markets.
 Few financial authorities are currently searching for ways to mitigate climate-related financial risks.
 Delaying further action will increase the likelihood of a climate shock- disrupting the entire financial system and affecting the broader economy.
 The world should not have to struggle due to the delayed actions of regulators.